SAP-samples/teched2022-AP261/exercises/ex1/README.md

 6. Click on the "Delivered and Unsettled" quantity bar and navigate to "Manage Contracts" application
 5. Filters on the Dashboard should be passed on the "Manage Contracts" application
 6. Additionally, status filter should be defaulted to "Delivered and Unsettled"
-7. All the contracts with "Open" quantity for Business Partner assigned to your user.
+7. All the contracts with "Delivered and Unsettled" quantity for Business Partner assigned to your user.